xiaolai/regular-investing-in-box/docs/en/README.md

 Most funds are established to chase *alpha*.
 Even though there are some clearly successful examples, they are extremely rare, and we can't eliminate the possibility that they were just lucky.
 Even Warren Buffett has clearly been lucky: he was born in the US.
 In addition to the US having been the fastest growing area in the world over the past fifty-five years, it has also had a stable legal environment in which private property has been relatively protected.
 If Warren Buffett had been born in South Korea, which has the highest rate of presidents and tycoons going to jail, how would he have done?

 How difficult is it to create *alpha*?
-Someone once joked that you if threw stock certificates in a room, let a monkey into the room, and made fund based on which stocks the monkey peed on, you could still beat the fund managers of most actively-managed funds.
+Someone once joked that if you threw stock certificates in a room, let a monkey into the room, and made a fund based on which stocks the monkey peed on, you could still beat the fund managers of most actively-managed funds.
 Sadly, the joke is correct!

 According to [a report](https://www.wsj.com/articles/indexes-beat-stock-pickers-even-over-15-years-1492039859) in the Wall Street Journal, in the fifteen years ending in 2016, *95.4%* of mid-cap funds underperformed the S&P MidCap 400, *93.2%* of small-cap funds underperformed the S&P SmallCap 600, and *92.2%* of large-cap funds underperformed the S&P 500...

 ![Figure36](../images/Figure36.png)

 Across the world in recent years more and more money has been flowing into passively-managed funds, and relatively less has been invested in actively-managed funds.
 It is said that money is smart, and it flows to where it can grow.
-Another example is how it flows from the hands of those who love to spend to those who chose to invest.
+Another example is how it flows from the hands of those who love to spend to those who choose to invest.

 American theologian Reinhold Niebuhr's "[Serenity Prayer](https://en.wikipedia.org/wiki/Serenity_Prayer)" is in fact a deep meditation on these boundaries.
 Its most common form is as follows: